firecmsco/firecms/README.md

                        Note that the generated URL may use a token that, if disabled, may make the URL unusable and lose the original reference to Cloud Storage, so it is not encouraged to use this flag.
 Defaults to false
-    * `urlMediaType`: If the value of this property is a URL, we can use the urlMediaType to render the content
+    * `url`: If the value of this property is a URL, you can set this flag to true to add a link, or one of the supported media types to render a preview
     * `enumValues`: You can use the enum values providing a map of possible exclusive values the property can take, mapped to the label that it is displayed in the dropdown.
+    * `previewAsTag`: Should this string be rendered as a tag instead of just text.

 * `validation`: Rules for validating this property:
     * `required`: Should this field be compulsory